-Let’s face it; a battery is one of the more (if not most) costly components in any material handling piece of equipment.
-Consider that a battery for a forklift can be 25-30% of the purchase price.
-With that level of investment, it is imperative to take proactive steps to extend the life of your batteries.
+They're also one of the costliest components in any material handling piece of equipment-- often batteries are 25%-30% of a forklift’s purchase price.
+With so much money -- and your uptime -- on the line, it is imperative to take proactive steps to extend the life of your batteries.

 Details matter in battery charging.
 Too little, too much, too long, or not enough will impact the life of your battery.

-Beyond inspecting and charging, there are other key steps that must be done regularly to keeping your battery, and by extension your equipment, running at its optimal.
+Beyond inspecting and charging, there are other regular steps to keep your battery and your equipment, running optimally.

-With a little attention and plan of action, you can not only maintain but also extend the life of your battery.
+With a little attention and plan of action, can make maintenance easy — and extend the life of your battery.